Landscapes touched by warfares

 Military cemetery near Dujawa p.

-On Saturday 29th June I followed the tourist trail that copies the SK-PL border and is lined with WW I trenches.
+On Saturday 29th June I followed the tourist trail that copies the SK-PL border and is lined with WW1 trenches.
 Soon I came to a military cemetery.
-It was moving reading the names of Czechs, Austrians, Croatians and Hungarians giving me the idea how multinational Austrian monarchy was.
+It was moving to read the names of the Czech, Austrian, Croatian and Hungarian soldiers giving me the idea how multinational Austrian monarchy was.
 The trench-war took years in this area as fortune changed and Austrians needed to defend their very territory from Russians after their initial advancements in the beginning of the war.

 Trail lined by trenches

-Oval shape cup is a must for scooping water from shallow streamlets
+Oval shape or sierra cup is a must for scooping water from shallow streamlets

-With high hopes I came to Dujawa mountain pass (560) as my map showed two shops in the structures of former customs.
-I dreamed about buying some food and recharging my electronics but nothing of it materialized.
+With high hopes I came to the Dujawa mountain pass (560) as my map showed two shops in the structures of former customs houses.
+I was dreaming for half day about buying some food and recharging my electronics but nothing of it materialized.
 Two shops were in the stage of destruction and huge Polish border police compound was abandoned.
 The lunch stop took 3 hours as I first needed to filter some water from a poor stream and later started to go through my e-mails while on solar power.
-It might have been wiser to walk or hitch-hike and get to a shop or a restaurant in Poland.
+It might have been wiser to walk or hitch-hike to get to a shop or a restaurant in Poland.

 I wish I could have learned more about the fighting in this area.
 Unfortunately the interpretive panels were either not in a good shape or of poor interpretive quality.
 I also met one of many stickers left by Dominik Ksieski on his 2017 Carpathian thru-hike.
 I ended the day near a stream in marvellous Kuchtov pass near Polish village Oženna.